TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: D - 3

+✅ Yay!
+I got it right.
+First compilation error is on line 2, var cannot be used as a constructor argument.
+Second compilation error on line 8 Rodent has a constructor which means there is no default for Beaver Third compilation error is line 9 - return types not covariant (Number is supertype of Integer not subtype) Also inherited method is static but the overridden method is not.

 11. which of the following statements about polymorphism are true?
 (Choose all that apply.)
 A. An object may be cast to a subtype without an explicit cast.
 B. If the type of a method argument is an interface, then a reference variable that implements the